rpeszek/my-blogs/thoughts.markdown

 * Java Streams have a very interesting take on referential transparency.
   If you execute a closure twice the second call will fail.

 * Rainbow Bikeshed.
-If there was a bikeshed of all colors, how would redditers discuss it?
+If a bikeshed had all colors, how would we discuss it?

 * Lack of popularity is a necessary but not sufficient condition of doing something right.

+* Correct code does not need a typechecker.
+By using Haskell I am admitting to my incompetence.

+* We need type safety preventing useless error messages (e.g. "mempty").

+* In Haskell, it is important to not confuse errors with exceptions.
+Hence the definition:  `type IOError = IOException`

 ## Misplaced Quotes